Scholarship

 How do I apply

 All applications for the Burma Star scholarship, apart from those through UCL, must be made via the Burma Star Memorial Fund Director.
-Click here to download the application form.
+Applications for the Burma Star Scholarship and Awards 2023 are now closed.
+Next year's application process will open in June 2024.
+The application form will appear here.
+Please check back next year.

 UCL